piotrstenke/Durian/src/Durian.FriendClass/README.md

 ```

-Members with 'private protected' or 'protected internal' modifier are not affected.
+Members with the 'protected internal' are also protected, but only against external access - inherited classes still can access them.

 ```csharp
 using Durian;